Exsolid/UnityToolbox/!Documentation/pages/Dialogs.md

 @subsection DialogLocalizedNodes Localized Nodes

-The localized nodes work similar to the default nodes, with the key difference that @ref UnityToolbox.UI.Localisation.LocalisationID "LocalisationIDs" are used to define the text values.
+The localized nodes work similar to the default nodes, with the key difference that @ref UnityToolbox.UI.Localization.LocalizationID "LocalizationIDs" are used to define the text values.

 | Localized Node |
 | :---- |